brianhigh/visual-tracerouter/README.md

 ### License

-Unless otherwise noted, everything here is © Brian High and offered under the MIT license.
+Unless otherwise noted, everything here is Â© Brian High and offered under the MIT license.
 See the LICENSE file.

 ### Traceroute

 The traceroute utility used will be "tracert" on a Windows system and "traceroute" otherwise (Mac, Linux, Unix, etc.).

+### Geolocation

+Since the traceroute system utility does not produce geographical location information, we will use the [freegeoip](http://freegeoip.net/) service for this purpose.

 ### Mapping

 Mapping can be done with `ggmap` or `maps`, depending on the configuration of variables early in the R script.

+### Example Data

-Example data in CSV files and output in PNG files are provided.
+Example data are provided in CSV files and map output examles are provided as PNG files.

-Compare to: http://www.yougetsignal.com/tools/visual-tracert/ ... with the button "Proxy Trace" pressed after you enter the domain as "Remote Address".

 ### Route Example